Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 To train and use the ML-Agents toolkit in a Unity scene, the scene must contain a single Academy subclass and as many Agent subclasses as you need.
-The brain assets are present in the project and should be grouped together and named according to the type of agents they are compatible with.
+The Brain assets are present in the project and should be grouped together and named according to the type of agents they are compatible with.
 Agent instances should be attached to the GameObject representing that Agent.